 In your first year a general foundation module introduces you to various aspects of French studies – literature, film, linguistics, visual art, philosophy and politics – designed to deepen your knowledge of France and its culture.
 In your second and final years you choose more specialised modules until, by the end of your final year, you are able to speak French fluently, write analytically in accurate French, interpret and analyse complex texts, present papers on chosen topics, and translate challenging texts.
 Your third year is normally spent abroad, in France or a French-speaking country.
-You can choose to study at another university, or else take up a work placement, for example as a teaching assistant.

 Why study Film Studies and French at Queen Mary?

 Our staff have expertise, notably in British and North American cinema, and in French, German, Italian, Portuguese, Spanish and Russian filmmaking.
 You are encouraged to develop your skills in film criticism and copy-editing by contributing to our new online journal, Mapping Contemporary Cinema, run by staff and students.
 Queen Mary also hosts Living British Cinema, an exciting new forum that promotes the appreciation of British film culture and history, bringing together students, scholars, writers, filmmakers and industry professionals.